m3liiih/NoteMan/README.md

 # NoteMan

 NoteMan is a lightweight, easy-to-use **command-line** application designed to help you manage personal **notes** and **tasks** efficiently.
 It supports creating, listing, editing, and deleting plain text notes, as well as task management with priorities and due dates in JSON format.
+Supports Windows, Linux and MacOS note editors.

 ---